 Diploma in Gestalt therapy - I have worked as a counsellor in a variety of settings including the NHS and charities.
 I now work in private practise and for FORCE cancer charity supporting patients and families.

 Accredited member of the BACP.

 Registered General Nurse - I have a background in nursing with over 20 years experience working in the health sector.
-I continue to work as a palliative care nurse in hospiscare as well as maintaining my private counselling practise.
+I specialised in palliative care working in a variety of hospices in New Zealand and England.